-In this article, I will look at some of the best tennis rackets for attacking players as well as give you some tips on what you should look out for when buying a frame that is more suited to players who like to go for winners.
+In this article, I will look at some of the best tennis rackets for attacking players while providing useful tips on what you should look out for when buying a racket to suit an attacking playing style.

-Below I have selected the rackets that in my opinion are good options for attacking tennis players who like to go for their shots and hit winners.
+I have carefully handpicked the below tennis rackets that are most suitable for players who love to play aggressively and go for more winners.

 1. Babolat Pure Strike VS